jwang47/stack/README.md

 # Stack
-A modern Tetris clone.
+A barebones modern Tetris clone.
 Only runs on Windows at the moment.

 ## Features